MaxineXiong/Coronavirus-Stat-Alert-Bot-RPA/README.md

 <br/>

-This repository hosts an automation solution designed to address the challenge outlined in the requirements below:
+This repository hosts an automation solution designed to address the challenge outlined in the requirements below.

 **Objective**